 Instructions

-Preheat oven to 450 degrees F and prepare two baking sheets with cooking spray.
-Place chopped Brussels in a large bowl.
+- Preheat oven to 425 degrees F and prepare two baking sheets with cooking spray.
+Place chopped brussels in a large bowl.

-Whisk together olive oil, half of the balsamic vinegar, garlic, salt, and pepper.
-Then pour over Brussels sprouts and toss well to combine.
+- Coat and toss with olive oil, half of the balsamic vinegar, garlic, salt, and pepper.

 I love Brussel sprouts these look amazing!